 - Generate a Certificate Signing Request (CSR) from the server.

-- Submit the CSR and other required information to the Certificate Authority (CA) for the SSL product you purchased
+- Submit the CSR and other much-needed information to the Certificate Authority (CA) for the SSL product you purchased

 - Complete the validation for your domain and company if your certificate requires it

 - Upon issuance from the CA, properly install the certificate on the server.

 What specifically do you need to have before buying an SSL certificate?

 If you have multiple sub-domains on a single IP address, you will need a Wildcard SSL certificate to secure all your subdomains’ names with a single SSL certificate.
 If you have multiple domain names on single IP address, you will need a Multi-Domain/SAN/UCC SSL certificate.

 A Certificate Signing Request or CSR is a piece of text that must be generated from your web server before the issuance of an SSL certificate.
 The CA will use the information contained in the CSR (like organization name, domain name and public key) to create your certificate when issuing.

 When you buy an SSL certificate for your website, your CA will verify your domain name to ensure valid information about your business and contact information.
 The authorities always match these details with the WHOIS record before issuing the SSL certificate.
 Some CAs will call the phone number listed in the WHOIS record while many will send an email to the listed e-mail address to make sure that you have registered with correct information.

 Documents verifying your business and organization are required when you are going to buy an OV or EV certificate for your website.
 The CA often verifies it from online government database to verify your business information and government registration documents before issuing an OV or EV SSL certificate.
 If you want to find your US-based business data on a government site, please click here.